 With three scenic routes through Custer State Park, it’s hard to decide which way to go.
 I suggest them all.

-Wildlife Loop Road–From Blue Bell Lodge to Game Lodge, this 18-mile drive traverses the southern prairies of Custer.
-Find the buffalo herds including little cinnamons, or baby buffalo, in the spring.
+From Blue Bell Lodge to Game Lodge, this 18-mile drive traverses the southern prairies of Custer.
+Find the buffalo herds, including little cinnamons or baby buffalo, in the spring.

-Needles Highway–Take the 14-mile drive through spire-like granite peaks and tunnels bored through solid granite.
-It runs from Sylvan Lake to Blue Bell Lodge and includes corkscrews and S-curves.
+Take the 14-mile drive through spire-like granite peaks and tunnels bored through solid granite.
+It runs from Sylvan Lake to Blue Bell Lodge and includes corkscrews and S-curves as it passes the Needles Eye and through the Needles Tunnel.

-Iron Mountain Road–Or take the 17-mile drive from the Visitor Center at Highway 16A to Mount Rushmore.
-It offers a scenic route to the American icon along with three tunnels.
+Take the 17-mile drive from the Visitor Center at Highway 16A to Mount Rushmore.
+It offers a scenic route to the American icon, along with three tunnels.

 Guided Scenic Tours